ncp38/cs142-s24-inclass/src/lab8/questions.md

 Now let's make the game work!

-**As you go through this section, if you encounter bugs, use lots of  print statements to try to debug.
+**As you go through this section, if you encounter bugs, use lots of print statements or breakpoints to try to debug.
 You can print a snake to see where it is and what direction it is facing.
 Call me over for help if you get stuck.**

 First, fill in the part of draw() to draw the snake.
 There's a big comment that explains what to do to draw the snake.
 You will